 Predictive is in joint venture with Toro Gold Limited (Toro), a UK-based company, on six granted permits and two permit applications in Cote D'Ivoire (Figure 2).
 The Toro Joint Venture operates through Predictive Discovery Limited's subsidiary, Predictive Cote D'Ivoire SARL (Predictive CI) of which Predictive now holds 49%.
 Toro is earning a further 14% of Predictive CI by spending US\$2.5 million, which will lift its equity to 65%.
-Predictive plans to contribute 35% of the ongoing expenditure once Toro achieves its 65% equity.
+Predictive plans to contribute 35% of the ongoing expenditure once Toro achieves its 65% equity, which is now expected in the March Quarter of 2017.